austinauyeung/C9/README.md

 ## Overview
 The majority of modern applications are touch-oriented.
 The goal of C9 is to mimic the touchscreen gestures required of these applications as closely as possible by adapting button presses in each of the two cursor modes.

-While both modes can be **enabled** simultaneously (by mapping their activation key or shortcut), only one cursor can be **active** at a time.
-As a final note, <ins>all buttons in the numpad and D-pad are generally reserved/intercepted while the cursor is active</ins>.
+Both modes can be enabled simultaneously (by mapping their activation key or shortcut), but only one cursor can be active at a time.
+Note that while a cursor is active, all numpad and D-pad buttons are intercepted by the application.

+For more instructions on using each cursor, see the [wiki](https://github.com/austinauyeung/C9/wiki).

 ### Grid Cursor
 <br />